moul/doc.cloud.online.net/www/documentation/docs_public/contents/advanced/image.md

 umount $DEBOOTSTRAP_DIR
 ```

-<strong>Important</strong>: All scripts source are available on the official image
+<strong>Important</strong>: All scripts source are available on the official image.

 Execute the script above on your server `chmod +x ./image_creation.sh && ./image_creation.sh`.<br/>
-Finally, poweroff your server from the control panel
+Finally, stop your server.

 ### Step 3 - Create a snapshot

-At this point the extra volume contains a valid Ubuntu rootfs.
-We now must transform this volume into a snapshot.
+At this point the extra volume contains a valid Ubuntu root filesystem.
+We must now transform this volume into a snapshot.

-Once you server is powered off, from the servers page, select the server you create the image with.<br/>
+Once you server is powered off, from the servers page, select the server you created the image with.<br/>
-Click the "Snapshot" button on the extra volume (in our example "volume_to_backup" - /dev/nbd1)
+Click the "Snapshot" button on the extra volume (in our example "volume_to_backup" - /dev/nbd1).

 ![Volume snapshot](../../images/volume_snapshot.png "Volume snapshot")